ppp-kohe/autogui/README.md

 <img src="docs/images/image-prop-h.png" srcset="docs/images/image-prop-h.png 1x, docs/images/image-prop.png 2x" alt="Properties">

 A *getter* method is a method whose name starts with `get` or `is` for booleans and which does not take any arguments with returning a value of the type of the property.

+Since 1.2, the library also supports the `T prop()` method as a *getter*  like `String prop()`.
+This is due to supporting  [*record*](https://openjdk.java.net/jeps/359) constructs introduced since Java 14.
+This rule may unintentionally hide your action method that returns a non-void value and recognize it as a getter.
+To back the recognition as an action method, you can use the annotation parameter `@GuiIncluded(action=true)` .

 A *setter* method is a method whose name starts with `set` and which takes only one argument of the type of the property value.

 If a property is defined only a getter method, then the property value becomes *read-only*.

 In the setter method, the user code can cause modification of some other properties.
 The created UI automatically specifies changed properties of the object pane.
 In order to achieve the UI updateing, a getter method will be called abruptly and frequently.

 #### AutoCloseable support